“Nicholas Day excels at pointing out connections, ironies and paradoxes to young readers” —The New York Times

-His next work of middle-grade narrative nonfiction, A World Without Summer: A Volcano Erupts, A Creature Awakens, and the Sun Goes Out, illustrated by Yas Imamura, will be published in September, 2025.
+His next work of middle-grade narrative nonfiction, A World Without Summer: A Volcano Erupts, A Creature Awakens, and the Sun Goes Out, illustrated by Yas Imamura, was published in September 2025 and was named one of the Ten Best Children’s Books of 2025 by The New York Times.

 For adults, he’s the author of Baby Meets World, a work about the science and history of infancy, which Mary Roach called “a perfect book.”